nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 Cozumel is a big island with lots to do.
 If you want to explore, you'll need to catch a cab or rent a car.
 There are lots of activities advertised right after you disembark the ferry and it's an easy way to plan the day.

+The ferry spits you out into a big tourist area which is nice because there are immediate things to do.
+Lots of restaurants and shops to explore.

 ### Snorkeling

 ### Shopping